Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Abstract

 \section{Abstract}

 We consider a decision-making problem to find absolute ratings of alternatives that are compared in pairs under multiple criteria, subject to constraints in the form of two-sided bounds on ratios between the ratings.
 Given matrices of pairwise comparisons made according to the criteria, the problem is formulated as the log-Chebyshev approximation of these matrices by a common consistent matrix (a symmetrically reciprocal matrix of unit rank) to minimize the approximation errors for all matrices simultaneously.
 We rearrange the approximation problem as a constrained multiobjective optimization problem of finding a vector that determines the approximating consistent matrix.
-The optimization problem is then represented in the framework of tropical algebra concerning the theory and applications of idempotent semirings and provides a formal basis for fuzzy and interval arithmetic.
+The problem is then represented in the framework of tropical algebra, which deals with the theory and applications of idempotent semirings and provides a formal basis for fuzzy and interval arithmetic.
 We apply methods and results of tropical optimization to develop a new approach for handling the multiobjective optimization problem according to various principles of optimality.
-Complete solutions in the sense of the max-ordering, lexicographic ordering and lexicographic max-ordering optimality are obtained, which are given in a compact vector form ready for formal analysis and efficient computation.
-We present numerical examples of solving a multi-criteria problem of rating four alternatives from pairwise comparisons to illustrate the technique and compare it with others. \\
+New complete solutions in the sense of the max-ordering, lexicographic ordering and lexicographic max-ordering optimality are obtained, which are given in a compact vector form ready for formal analysis and efficient computation.
+We present numerical examples of solving multicriteria problems of rating four alternatives from pairwise comparisons to illustrate the technique and compare it with others. \\

 \textbf{Keywords:} idempotent semifield, tropical optimization, log-Che\-byshev approximation, constrained multiobjective optimization, multiple criteria evaluation. \\

 \textbf{MSC (2020):} 15A80, 90C24, 41A50, 90C29, 90B50